+Jennifer Keohane, program director

-Kyle Meikle, program director FACULTY: DeGeal, Keohane, Leyva, Meikle, Rhee, Simon, Smedley, Yarrison ADJUNCT FACULTY: Bosk, Kopelke, Munchel, Patschke applications of digital media; perfect strategies for informing and persuading audiences; and think critically and creatively to solve problems and adapt to new technology environments.
+FACULTY: DeGeal, Keohane, Leyva, Meikle, Rhee, Simon, Smedley, Yarrison

+ADJUNCT FACULTY: Bosk, Kopelke, Munchel, Patschke

 The Digital Communication program leads to a B.A.
 Digital, mobile, and social media are now integral to the communication strategies of businesses, nonprofit organizations, and government agencies.
 Employers are looking to hire communication specialists versed in writing, media design and production, public relations, and strategy development as they relate to the technologies of the 21st century.